 Watch this flyover of the DTC corridor which highlights DTC station locations (in light blue), dedicated bus lanes (in red) and bike lanes (in green).
 These plans are based on preliminary design and may be updated as we move towards construction.

 A second public information session was held in May 2017 to present design concepts for the DTC that will now advance into engineering.
 Six station locations were identified, along with dedicated bus lanes in certain segments.
 This meeting was jointly held with the City of Providence and included discussion of potential long term concepts for continuing to transform Kennedy Plaza as an active civic space while accommodating RIPTA buses.
 VIEW PRESENTATION

 We held our first public information session in December 2016 to introduce the project to local residents and other stakeholders and to get input on the type of passenger amenities desired along the corridor.
 VIEW PRESENTATION

-Sign up to receive project information, be placed on our mailing list, and/or to submit a question or comment.SIGN UP NOW!
+Sign up to receive project information, and construction updates, and/or to submit a question or comment.SIGN UP NOW!

 Project engineers are working to lay out design concepts for stations and other amenities in the corridor.
 Please check back soon, as proposed concepts will be posted to the website as they are developed.